Pfadfinderbund Weltenbummler

 The Pfadfinderbund Weltenbummler e.V.
 (Scouts' Association Globetrotter) is an inter-confessional and apolitical German Scout association founded in 1981.
 It has about 2000 members and is part of the World Federation of Independent Scouts (WFIS), the Duke of Edinburgh's Award (DofE), the German Scout Association (DPV), the Bavarian Scout Council and the German Parity Welfare Association.
-It is recognized by German law as a charitable and nonprofit organization.
 The association is built on the principles constituted by Robert Baden-Powell.
-The scout uniform is dark blue; they wear black pants and striped neckerchiefs with varied woogles.
+The scout uniform is dark blue; they wear black pants (trousers) and striped neckerchiefs with varied woggles.

 History

 The PbW was founded on December 12, 1981 in Coburg under the name Pfadfinderbund Bayern e.V. by groups leaving the Bund der Pfadfinderinnen und Pfadfinder due to ideological reasons.
 Later the association was named Pfadfinderbund Weltenbummler e.V. due to Scouts joining them from the German states of Saxony and Thuringia after the fall of the Berlin Wall in 1989–90.
 In 1993 groups were founded in Schleswig-Holstein, Hamburg and Berlin; the PbW also has groups in North Rhine-Westphalia, Baden-Württemberg and Lower Saxony.
 Currently there are groups in seven German states.